coreos/container-linux-config-transpiler/doc/configuration.md

 # Configuration Specification #

-The Fuze configuration is a YAML document conforming to the following specification, with **_italicized_** entries being optional:
+The configuration is a YAML document conforming to the following specification, with **_italicized_** entries being optional:

 * **_ignition_** (object): metadata about the configuration itself.
   * **_config_** (objects): options related to the configuration.